Block, Inc. (XYZ) Faces Securities Class Action, Regulators Levy Cash App Fines Following Investigations Going Back to Hindenburg Report – Hagens Berman

 “We are investigating whether Block may have intentionally misled investors about its compliance and other business practices,” said Reed Kathrein, the Hagens Berman partner leading the investigation.

-If you invested in Block and have substantial losses, or have knowledge that may assist the firm’s investigation, submit your losses now.
+If you invested in Block and have substantial losses, or have knowledge that may assist the firm’s investigation, submit your loses now.

 If you’d like more information and answers to frequently asked questions about the Block case and our investigation, read more.